ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Civilian & telegraph._](https://chroniclingamerica.loc.gov/lccn/sn83016179/1863-09-10/ed-1/seq-1)

 #### 1863-09-10 &middot; Cumberland, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

-A Beautiful Extract.
-&quot;Gencrgtion after generation,&quot; says a fino
-writer, &quot;have felt as we feel now, nnd their
-lives were as active as our own.&quot; They pass­
-ed away like a vapor while Nature wore the
-same aspect of beauty as when her Creator
 commanded her to be.
 The heavens shall
 be as bright over our graves as they are now
 around our paths.
 The world will the same